-In this section, the evaluation of pose prediction results is performed assuming an activity recognition accuracy of 100%.
+In this section, the evaluation of pose prediction results is performed assuming an activity recognition accurate rate of 100%.
 In Figure 5.14, the averaged RMSEs of pedestrian joints, i.e. the pedestrian posture, for different time horizons and TTEs are shown.
 As expected, when the pedestrian is standing, low errors are obtained since all postures are similar for this activity.
-As before, the low pose reconstruction error in the prediction t=0 is especially significant since it denotes the low variability in the pedestrian poses.
+As before, the low pose reconstruction error in the prediction t = 0 is especially significant since it denotes the low variability in the pedestrian poses.
 Thereby, a similar training posture to the test pedestrian pose is usually found when the most appropriate model is selected.
-When the pedestrian is moving, higher errors in the reconstruction of the future poses are achieved.
-In this case, the reconstruction error in the prediction t=0 denotes that a higher number of pedestrians should be included in the dataset in order to find similar pedestrian postures.
+However, higher errors in the reconstruction of the future poses are achieved when the pedestrian is moving.
+In this case, the reconstruction error in the prediction t = 0 denotes that a higher number of pedestrians should be included in the dataset in order to find similar pedestrian postures.